-This is the second post in a two-part mobile form engagement series written by Bart Fish, Senior Designer at Indianapolis-based design and innovation consultancy Studio Science.
+This is the second post in a two-part mobile form engagement series written by freelance designer Bart Fish.
 Here are some of Bart’s tips for improving your mobile conversion path:

 - Failing to segment the needs of mobile users from the needs of desktop users